 We see that consumers are thankfully getting smarter about their health choices and are increasingly looking for answers that are tailored to their unique needs, preferences, and genetic profiles, meaning they now demand a more personalized, comprehensive approach to wellness.

-* The writer is CEO & Chairman of KEF Holdings, the holding company of luxury wellness destination tulåh
+* The writer is Founder & Chairman of KEF Holdings, the holding company of luxury wellness destination tulåh